 Conclusion: What To Do If You Still Have Questions?

 Intel wants you to be successful in your use of its compilers.
 We encourage you to submit any questions or issues in the appropriate compiler User Forum.
 However, if you believe you have a technical issue or need 1:1 attention, a year of priority support through Online Service Center is included with all purchases.
-Please register for support here, then once you have registered, please login here and submit your issue.
+Please register your license here to take advantage of priority support.
+Then, please login to Online Service Center and submit your issue.
 A developer support engineer will get back to you within one business day.

 When submitting a compile time problem, please submit a test case with your issue.
 In the case of a C++ issue, submit a pre-processed file using the /P (Windows) or -E (Linux/Mac OS X) options.
 Note that a preprocessed file will contain any code in your source file and also any included header files that's not eliminated by #if processing.
 If you don't submit a test case, we will attempt, where feasible, to construct one with the symptoms you provide, but reproducing these is often difficult.
 When submitting a run-time issue, it is preferred that you send us the function in your program that is failing along with a driver that calls the function and demonstrates the failure.

 For performance related issues, wherever possible, please determine the source of the problem using a performance analyzer like the VTune Performance Analyzer.
 One thing to keep in mind: in general, the smaller the test case you submit the more quickly a support engineer and the engineering team will be able to address your problem.